-This year, consider the writing bar officially raised.
-Your child’s stories will amaze you, showing character development and dialogue.
-Your child’s opinion pieces and informational writing will be more organized and thorough.
-With this blossoming of writing prowess, your child will be using more sophisticated language, improved grammar, and overall heightened mastery of the form from beginning to end.
+This year, your child’s stories will amaze you, showing character development and dialogue.
+Your child’s opinion pieces and informational writing will be more organized.
+With this new writing prowess, your child will be using more sophisticated language and better grammar.

 Building 3rd grade study skills

-Under the Common Core Standards, third graders are expected to use books, websites, and other digital sources (think electronic newspaper records at the library) to do research projects and to build knowledge about different topics — both on their own and as part of group work with their peers.
-But there’s a new, research-based twist this year: taking notes.
-Third graders need to start writing down what they learn from each source they use, keeping track of the source name and page so they are able to find it again, and then practice sorting any evidence they find into relevant categories that, at this stage, the teacher will likely determine.
+Third graders are expected to use books, websites, and other digital sources to do research projects and to build knowledge about different topics — both on their own and as part of group work with their peers.
+But there’s a new skill to learn this year: taking notes.
+Third graders need to start writing down what they learn from each source they use, keeping track of the source name and page so they are able to find it again, and then practice sorting any evidence they find into relevant categories.

 3rd grade opinion pieces

-Of course your child has an opinion — and here’s how she learns to share it in writing!
-Opinion pieces will likely start with your child reading a couple of books and responding to what she’s learned.
-Your child should start her opinion piece by clearly introducing her topic, stating her opinion, and then giving multiple reasons to support her opinion.
-She should practice using linking words (e.g. because, therefore, since, for example) to connect her reasons to her opinion, and then end her writing with a conclusion.
+Of course your child has an opinion — and here’s how they learn to share it in writing!
+Opinion pieces will likely start with your child reading a couple of books and responding to what they’ve learned.
+Your child should start their opinion piece by clearly introducing the topic, stating their opinion, and then giving multiple reasons to support their opinion.
+Kids should practice using linking words (e.g. because, therefore, since, for example) to connect their reasons to their opinion, and then end their writing with a conclusion.

 3rd grade informative writing

 The purpose of informative writing is to convey facts and ideas clearly.
-After introducing his topic, your child should group related information into a few clear, well thought-out points.
-He should develop these points using facts, definitions, and details and using linking words (e.g. also, another, and, more, but) to connect his ideas within each point.
+After introducing their topic, kids should group related information into a few clear, well thought-out points.
+They should develop these points using facts, definitions, and details and using linking words (e.g. also, another, and, more, but) to connect their ideas within each point.
 Your child can also include illustrations when they may help make or clarify a point.
-Finally, he should end his work with a concluding sentence or two.
+Finally, kids should end their work with a concluding sentence or two.

 3rd grade narrative writing

-Narrative is just a fancy word for story — and this year your child’s stories will be much more interesting and complex.
+Narrative is just a fancy word for story — and this year your child’s stories will be much more complex.
 Using a narrator, characters, dialogue, and descriptive details, your third grader’s writing should show a story unfolding — including how the characters feel and respond to what happens.
-The sequence of events should be clear thanks to careful use of descriptive words, sentence order, verb tense, and temporal words (e.g. after, following, later).
+The sequence of events should be clear.
 Be sure not to let your child’s story simply stop by writing “The End”.
 Instead, the story should read like it’s coming to a close.

 Check out this related worksheet: